 There are certain actions and transactions that must be reviewed or confirmed before they are completed:

-In all cases, the confirmation moment should have a summary header followed by each input in its own tappable input cell.
-For more information, see transaction properties in the Building Views topic.
+In all cases, the Confirmation Moment should have a summary header followed by each input in its own tappable input cell.
+For more information, see transaction properties in the Building Bixby Views Developers' Guide.

 We recommend confirming a transaction before it is executed.
 However, in cases of non-monetary transactions, you should exercise discretion, keeping in mind what would make for a better assistant experience.
 For example, it’s better to just complete simple tasks (like setting reminders, or playing music) without a confirmation.